Converting Radians to Degrees: A thorough look

 -

 Calculus: Many calculus concepts, including derivatives and integrals of trigonometric functions, are significantly simpler when using radians.
-For instance, the derivative of sin(x) is cos(x) only if x is measured in radians.
+To give you an idea, the derivative of sin(x) is cos(x) only if x is measured in radians.

 -